 We’ve all done it.
 And most of us won’t think twice before doing it again.
-I’m an IT Technician and even I have used this poor password practice once or twice.
+I work in IT and even I have used this poor password practice once or twice.
 Here is why I won’t do it again, and why you shouldn’t either.

 Reusing passwords on multiple accounts may seem harmless enough, an easy way to remember your logins for multiple websites.
 And I’m sure you agree that we all have too many logins to remember.
 But, reusing passwords is dangerous because it increases your risk of financial fraud or identity theft.